frederic-perez/AmE-dictionary/data/dictionary.md

 __desecrate__ _v_ :four::hammer: _Desecrating the flag._
 __desecration__ _n_ :two::hammer:
 __desensitize__ _v_
+__Deseret__ _n_ An area proposed by the Mormons in 1849 as an independent state or a state of the Union.
+Deseret would have included much of the southwest United States, with a capital at Salt Lake City.
+Congress refused to recognize the provisional state and created the Utah Territory in 1850. _Desered alphabet._
 __desert__ _v_ _Bob’s father deserted him and his mother when Bob was a baby._
 __deserted__ _adj_ _Most of the desks were deserted._
 __desiccate__ _v_ :two: __1__ To dry up or become dried up. __2__ To preserve (a food) by drying. _Syn_ dehydrate __3__ To drain of emotional or intellectual vitality.